 Open-mindedness leads to a safer and more comfortable teamwork environment, in turn, positively impacting revenue by encouraging retention and improved overall performance.

-Innovation and agility are the keys to maintaining the competitive edge in any industry.
+Innovation and agility are the keys to maintaining a competitive edge in any industry.

 That’s why you should always encourage your teams to challenge the status quo.

 A disregard for conventional wisdom brings fresh ideas that benefit the organization with new, more effective strategies.

 Recognizing this outside-the-box thinking gives employees a sense that they are invested in and valued by, the company.

 Step 5: Spread the delegation of tasks